BERDataLakehouse/kube_spark_manager_image/README.md

 # KBase Spark Standalone Deployment

-This repository contains the Dockerfile and associated configurations for deploying Apache Spark in a standalone mode using Docker.
+This repository contains the Dockerfile and associated configurations for deploying Apache Spark in a standalone mode using Docker and for Kubernetes.

+It re-uses the BERDL Docker image as a base, which provides a consistent environment for running Spark jobs and python applications.

 ## Getting Started